Who can deposit data to the Repository

 Rights to share the data

 Depositors must confirm that they have the authority or permission to deposit data.
-This includes obtaining permission to share the data from any third parties who might hold rights over this dataset.
+This includes obtaining permission to share the data from any third parties who might hold rights over this data.

 If you have any doubts about your rights to deposit and share your data, please consult (in the given order):